Should you finance solar with GreenSky solar loans?

 The payment amount differs depending on the loan amount and the loan plan you are approved for.

 If your installer is offering GreenSky financing options and you don't have the money to pay for a solar installation upfront, then going with GreenSky isn't a bad choice.
-They offer competitive interest rates, including the potential for paying zero interest, and different payment options to help ensure that you find the right financing option for you.
+They have a few different options for you to choose from, depending on your individual needs.

-We always recommend paying for a solar system in cash if possible, because it maximizes your solar savings, but we also recognize that this isn't a realistic option for a lot of homeowners.
-There are other options out there for financing solar panels if GreenSky doesn't seem to be the right fit, like taking out a personal loan or a home equity line of credit (HELCO).
+While we always recommend paying for a solar system in cash if possible in order to maximize your solar savings, we also recognize that this isn't a realistic option for a lot of homeowners.
+If you need a loan to complete your solar project and your installer offers Greensky, you should definitely consider it, but just remember there are other options out there too, like HELOC and personal loans.

 Learn more about what solar loan options are out there with our complete guide to solar loans.
 You can also use our solar panel calculator to understand what to expect when it comes to the costs and savings of going solar, so you can determine the best way to finance your future solar installation.